Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing: Results and Discussions

 \section{Results and Discussions}

-In this section, we apply the Simulated Annealing heuristic and D-Wave's CQM Solver to various warehouse configurations, utilizing the Hamiltonian introduced in Sec.~\ref{SecHamiltonian}.
-We begin by outlining the implementation specifics of each heuristic, including the neighborhood operators used in the two considered variants of Simulated Annealing.
-Next, we compare (i) the quality of the results obtained by the heuristics within a fixed time, evaluating their performance across warehouses of varying sizes and different number of items to be allocated, and (ii) the time required to achieve solutions of comparable quality, within a specified error margin.
+In this section, we apply our strategy to various warehouse configurations and compare the results obtained using SA, Gurobi and D-Wave's CQM Solver, utilizing the Hamiltonian introduced in Eqs.~(\ref{Hc}), (\ref{Hd}), and (\ref{He}).
+We begin by outlining the implementation details of each method, including the neighborhood operators used in the two different implementations of Simulated Annealing.
+We then compare (i) the quality of the results obtained by the methods within a fixed time, evaluating their performance across warehouses of varying sizes and different numbers of items to be allocated, and (ii) the time required for the methods to achieve solutions of comparable quality within a specified error margin.
+For all tests in this section, we set $v_{\alpha}=1$ for every item $\alpha$, so that shelf capacities are counted in unit loads (number of items/pallets) rather than weight or volume.
+This choice simplifies the analysis but does not limit the generality of the formulation: alternative definitions of $v_{\alpha}$ could incorporate attributes such as weight or volume, and the framework naturally admits multiobjective extensions in which several constraints or performance criteria are optimized simultaneously.